SIMO Investors Have Opportunity to Lead Silicon Motion Technology Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-6, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Silicon Motion Technology Corporation ("Silicon Motion" or the "Company") (NASDAQ: SIMO).
+LOS ANGELES, Oct.
+12, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Silicon Motion Technology Corporation ("Silicon Motion" or the "Company") (NASDAQ: SIMO).

 Class Period: June 6, 2023 – July 26, 2023